 Overseen by the Corporation for National and Community Service, AmeriCorps is a network of organizations that offer opportunities for people to dedicate themselves to a period of long-term service by tutoring and mentoring youth, building affordable housing, cleaning parks and streams, and recruiting, training, and managing community volunteers.
 In return, AmeriCorps members receive funds they can use for education.

-While members are responsible for most requirements for AmeriCorps, there are a few additional expectations for host site partners who choose to participate in AmeriCorps.
+While members are responsible for completing most AmeriCorps requirements, there are a few requirements for partners who participate in the program.
 Our relationship with AmeriCorps and the Corporation for National and Community Service is an important aspect of our Conservation Internship and Corps Program design and we appreciate your support in reaching our compliance and evaluation requirements.

 - Set up your position’s duties and activities to be AmeriCorps-eligible.
-As a federal program AmeriCorps has specific requirements and prohibited activities.
+As a federal program, AmeriCorps has specific requirements and prohibited activities.
 If you choose to make these expectations a part of your position, your position will be “AmeriCorps-eligible”.